JANUARY 2, 9:52 WET

 At least he was one step ahead of the teen heroes.
 He knew who they were and where they were, while to everyone else, Klarion appeared to be just another Hogwarts , he wondered if it would be to obvious if he tried to befriend the teen heroes.

 The plan was simple: he needed to recruit the most powerful and talented students to the side of the Light.
-The Light could always use the assistance of more magic, returns Light would help the wizards in return.
+The Light could always use the assistance of more magic, and the Light would help the wizards in return.
 However, Klarion was beginning to have second thoughts.
 The Hogwarts students were quite unimpressive.
 They were nowhere near as powerful as Klarion or any magic users he had encountered previously.
-He chuckled hollowly, imagining what would happen to the teen heroes if he imagined his mission.
+He chuckled hollowly, imagining what would happen to the teen heroes if he abandoned his mission.
 They would be on a wild goose chase.

 Narrowing his eyes, Klarion stroked his familiar, Teekl.
 The familiar was also deep in disguise, and the new and unfamiliar texture felt odd to Klarion's long, thin fingers.
 He was almost familiar with his own disguise at this point, but he was having difficulty socializing with the other students.
 He didn't have much in common with the boy wizards and girl witches of the school.
 For some reason, none of them ever brought their pets to class or meals.
 They were such amateurs.
 They were so young.
 Despite having the appearance of a child, Klarion had a lot of experience being a witch boy, many times an average person's lifetime.
 He fancied himself quite good at it.